kacper-roszczyna/kacper-roszczyna.github.com/_pages/goldman.md

 # Projects Overview and Technical Challenges
 ## Replacing an existing cache with a Kafka Topic
 Large corporations frequently run legacy software which can't be demised.
 One of the first projects I took part in was fixing a long cache warm up time.
 After some investigation it turned out that the main culprit is the contents of the cache.
-The solution, though unorthodox allowed to drastically shorten the startup time of the application, by persisting the cache entries onto the Kafka topic, and warming the cache from there.
+The solution, though unorthodox, allowed to drastically shorten the startup time of the application by persisting the cache entries onto the Kafka topic, and warming the cache from it.

 ## Uplifiting a legacy system
 As I mentioned earlier - large corporations run legacy software.
 Luckily, sometimes they also want to demise it.
 A project I was tasked with was to uplift a piece of code written in an internal scripting language of Goldman Sachs to a modern Java application.
 When I left the company the code was not yet productionized, however I later found out it finally made it into production.